nickfreese/nf-php-base/README.md

 ##  NF PHP Base is an Application framework, that serves as the base for your php application.

+ - This repo is both an example and a work in progress.
+Its recommended only for example purposes rather then a production application.

+ - Also, Its poorly documented.

 ## install the framework